 No, it is not recommended to drink the tap water or use it for brushing your teeth.
 Most people keep water coolers in their homes and use this for drinking and cooking water.
 (Bottled water can be used for brushing your teeth).
 You can arrange for delivery of replacement jugs through your neighborhood 'boutiques'.
 Your household helper should be able to help facilitate this.

 Senegalese are very friendly and welcoming, in general!
 If you speak French, it is easier to meet Senegalese people and form meaningful relationships.
 However, to really form relationships outside the ex-pat community, however, you must make an intentional effort.

 What clothing should I bring?

 Even though Dakar is has a warm climate, many teachers are surprised that Senegal can get chilly in the winter months.
-The weather hovers around 60 degrees Faranheit at its coldest, but don't let that fool you: there is a lot of wind-chill coming off the ocean that can make it feel colder.
+The weather hovers around 60 degrees Fahrenheit at its coldest, but don't let that fool you: there is a lot of wind-chill coming off the ocean that can make it feel colder.
 Bring lights jackets, close-toed shoes, and other warm-weather clothes (though hats, scarves, or gloves are definitely not necessary).
-There aren't many place to go shopping in Dakar, so you will want to bring everything you anticipate needing!
+There aren't many places to go shopping in Dakar, so you will want to bring everything you anticipate needing!

 If you enjoy water sports, bring swimsuits.
 If you enjoy surfing, a wetsuit would be something useful to pack in your suitcase.
 ISD hosts some semi-formal events, like our holiday party and end-of-year party, so bring appropriate attire if you are interested!
 Comfortable shoes for walking, water shoes and a hat for sun protection are also recommended.